Some error has occured.

-When it comes to layer panel, one of the most important thing is the blend mode.
-With the might power of it, you can totally change the scenario of an image.
+When it comes to layer panel, one of the most important things is the blend mode.
+With the mighty power of it, you can totally change the scenario of an image.
 Be it the color, style, luminosity, or dimness, you can alter it with just one click.

-This tutorial, What are Blend Modes in Photoshop, is dedicated to show you the power of blend modes in Photoshop.
+This tutorial, What are Blend Modes in Photoshop, is dedicated to showing you the power of blend modes in Photoshop.

 So what is Blend Mode?

 Blend mode is basically the behavior of pixels that is based on the behavior of the pixels presents in the below layer.
 Too much technical?
 You’ll understand it when I start to explain in blend mode one by one.
 Till then, ignore the above definition.
 But make sure you read it again as soon as you’re done with this chapter.

 You must be wondering now “where the hell blend mode is located in layer panel?”, “I don’t see anything as blend mode”, the thing is that it’s kind of hidden, and it’s kind of not.
 For a first time user, it will be a little difficult to find the blend mode as Adobe did not give any title like Blend Mode.
 In fig. 6.1, you can see the location of Blend Mode.
 In that drop-down list, you’ll find all 26 blend modes listed there.

 This is the most basic blend mode.
 In this mode, anything drawn on the current layer does not give any effect to the below layer.
 It basically edits or paints each pixel to make it the resulting color.
 This is the default mode.